IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    tx = Constraints.mustPayToTheScript s (Ada.toValue amount)

-After calling ``submitTxConstraints`` in the next line, the Plutus app runtime to examine the transaction constraints ``tx`` and builds a transaction that fulfills them.
+After calling ``submitTxConstraints`` in the next line, the Plutus app runtime examines the transaction constraints ``tx`` and builds a transaction that fulfills them.
 The runtime then sends the transaction to the wallet, which adds enough to cover the required funds (in this case, the ada amount specified in ``amount``).

 Unlocking the funds